The Velvet Underground: Legacy

 The Velvet Underground is regarded as one of the most influential bands in rock history.
 In 1996 they were inducted into the Rock and Roll Hall of Fame.
 Critic Robert Christgau considers them to be "the number three band of the '60s, after the Beatles and James Brown and His Famous Flames".
-AllMusic wrote that "Few rock groups can claim to have broken so much new territory, and maintain such consistent brilliance on record, as the Velvet Underground during their brief lifespan [...] the Velvets' innovations – which blended the energy of rock with the sonic adventurism of the avant-garde, and introduced a new degree of social realism and sexual kinkiness into rock lyrics – were too abrasive for the mainstream to handle."
+In 1998, The New York Times contributor David Bowman called them "arguably the most influential American rock band of our time".
+AllMusic's Richie Unterberger wrote that "Few rock groups can claim to have broken so much new territory, and maintain such consistent brilliance on record, as the Velvet Underground during their brief lifespan [...] the Velvets' innovations – which blended the energy of rock with the sonic adventurism of the avant-garde, and introduced a new degree of social realism and sexual kinkiness into rock lyrics – were too abrasive for the mainstream to handle."

-A wide variety of bands have cited Velvet Underground as an influence, including Echo & the Bunnymen, Sonic Youth, Bauhaus, the Jesus and Mary Chain, Buzzcocks, and Ride.

-The group was ranked the 19th-greatest artist by the same magazine, and the 24th-greatest artist in a poll by VH1.
+The group was ranked the 19th-greatest artist by Rolling Stone, and the 24th-greatest artist in a poll by VH1.
 In 2003, Rolling Stones 500 Greatest Albums of All Time list included The Velvet Underground & Nico at number 13, Loaded at number 109, White Light/White Heat at number 292, and The Velvet Underground at number 314.
 In 2004, on their 500 Greatest Songs of All Time list, Rolling Stone included "I'm Waiting for the Man" at number 159, "Sweet Jane" at number 335, and "Heroin" at number 448.

+The Velvet Underground's songs have been covered by many prominent artists and bands, including David Bowie, Nirvana, Joy Division, Nick Cave, OMD, and Cat Power.
+Several tribute albums and full-album covers have been made with different artists, including Beck, St. Vincent, Jasper Patrick Leach, and Iggy Pop.

 In 2017, the Velvet Underground received the Grammy Lifetime Achievement Award.

 In 2021, a documentary film titled The Velvet Underground premiered at the Cannes Film Festival and was released on Apple TV+.